 When it is no longer needed, the attachment can be deleted or hidden by clicking the visibility dot in the tree.

-The region attachment color cannot be changed during animations.
-To do that, set the color on the slot instead of on the attachment.
-See keying color for more information.
+The color tints the region attachment image, but cannot be changed during animations.
+To animate the color, set the slot color instead of the region attachment color.

 A region attachment's transform can be copied by selecting the attachment and pressing